Overview

 focus on the information displayed.

-This contribution also required extensive debugging and improvements to the inner workings of the FilterCommand
+This contribution also required extensive debugging and improvements to the inner workings of the FilterCommand, which

 was a rather challenging command to implement (#243